José María de Torrijos y Uriarte: The pronouncement of 1831

-The group was taken prisoner and marched to the Convent of San Andrés (Málaga) | Convento de los Carmelitas Descalzos de San Andrés, where they spent their last hours.
+The group was taken prisoner and marched to the Convent of San Andrés, where they spent their last hours.
 At 11:30 in the morning on Sunday 11 December, Torrijos and his 48 companions were executed.
-A monument honors the memory of the companions who were shot with General Torrijos.
 They were shot without trial in two groups on the San Andrés beach of Málaga.
 "In the first one was Torrijos, who was not allowed to send for the execution squad, as he had requested."
+A monument honours the memory of the companions who were shot with General Torrijos.